 This fund was established by colleagues and friends to honor the contributions that Albert Paulus has made to the science of plant pathology.
-The first travel award was given at the 2006 APS/CPS/MSA Joint Meeting in Québec City, Québec, Canada.
+The first travel grant was given at the 2006 APS/CPS/MSA Joint Meeting in Québec City, Québec, Canada.

 Albert O. Paulus was born on February 28, 1927, in Glendo, WY.
 During his formative years, he became acquainted with farming by working with crops, such as wheat, barley, and bean, and on a ranch raising Hereford cattle.
 Al was an active 4-H member for 10 years.
 He won the Walgreen Home Ground Improvement National Award and a trip to the National 4-H Congress in Chicago in 1943.
 During his years in 4-H, he also won the Wyoming State Fair Vegetable Judging Contest and a trip to Great Western Stock Show in Denver.

 Al joined the Marine Corps in 1945 and was stationed at the Depot of Supply in San Francisco, where he arranged for supplies to be shipped to a 1,200-man unit in the Pacific area of operations.

 Al returned to his home state to attend the University of Wyoming on an honors scholarship and received his B.S. degree in agronomy in 1950 and an M.S. degree in agronomy in 1951 from said institution under the guidance of Professor G. H. Starr.
 Al completed his education by attending the University of Wisconsin at Madison and received his Ph.D. degree in plant pathology in 1954 with Professor Glenn Pound.